Before a Database upgrade on a high traffic Matomo server, it is highly recommended to:

 The Reporting API endpoint

-index.php will return an http error status code
+index.php will return an HTTP error status code

 503 (Service unavailable) while it is in maintenance mode.
+Unless Matomo is configured behind a load balancer, with

 Re-enable Tracking API and UI